microsoft/vscode-docs/docs/java/java-testing.md

 ### Run/Debug Test Cases

-The extension will generate shortcuts (the green play button) on the left side of the class and method definition.
+The Test Runner for Java extension will generate shortcuts (the green play button) on the left side of the class and method definition.
 To run the target test cases, click the green play button.
 You can also right-click on it to see more options.

 ![Run/Debug Test Cases](images/java-testing/editor-decoration.png)

 ### Test Explorer

 The Test Explorer is a tree view to show all the test cases in your workspace.
-You can click the beaker-like button on the left-side activity bar of Visual Studio Code to open it.
+You can click the beaker button on the left-side Activity bar of Visual Studio Code to open it.
 You can also run/debug your test cases and view their test results from there.

 ![Test Explorer](images/java-testing/test_explorer.png)